 During the webinar:

-● Focus on highlight all those features that make your affiliate products different from other competitors
+● Focus on highlighting all those features that make your affiliate products different from other competitors

-● Build the trust for all participants by sharing your personal experience after using the product (both good and bad sides of it)
+● Build the trust of all participants by sharing your personal experience after using the product (both good and bad sides)

 ● After reviewing the product, give time to answer all the participants’ questions and concerns.